octimot/StoryToolkitAI/INSTALLATION.md

 so if you want to be sure to have the latest features (some buggy and experimental too), you should install the app from source.

-We're looking for contributors to help us with the standalone version for Windows, so if you're interested and know how freezing works, please get in touch.
+We're looking for contributors to help us with the standalone versions, so if you're interested and know how freezing works, please get in touch.

 ### For updates